collin1021/collin1021.github.io/_build/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

 The removal of the Broad Street pump handle has become the stuff of legend.
-At the Centers for Disease Control (CDC) in Atlanta, when scientists look for simple answers to questions about epidemics, they sometimes ask each other, ‚ÄúWhere is the handle to this pump?‚Äù
+At the Centers for Disease Control (CDC) in Atlanta, when scientists look for simple answers to questions about epidemics, they sometimes ask each other, ìWhere is the handle to this pump?î

-Snow‚Äôs map is one of the earliest and most powerful uses of data visualization.
+Snowís map is one of the earliest and most powerful uses of data visualization.
 Disease maps of various kinds are now a standard tool for tracking epidemics.

 **Towards Causality**